Skparab1/skparab1.github.io/README.md

       - auto timed change works
       - slide/totalsides counter works
       - total of 6 slides for now
-        - all slides have images
+        - all slides have images but need to change last
       - most images are the same dimensions (except for utilities, which i will resize later)